 Weddings are fun!
 Creating a wedding budget?
-Not as much fun… But today we’ve got one of our Brontë Bride Community Members, Melissa from Melissa Dawn Event Designs, sharing with you some tips for creating your wedding budget, a free wedding budget template, plus a list of ideas for smaller-budget weddings!
+Not as much fun… But today we’ve got one of our local wedding planner, Melissa from Melissa Dawn Event Designs, sharing with you some tips for creating your wedding budget, a free wedding budget template, plus a list of ideas for smaller-budget weddings!

 So are you ready to get on the budgeting train?!

 Here are Melissa’s 3 Important Things to Consider When Creating Your Wedding Budget.

 Before you nail down your numbers, make sure you ask yourself: Are you paying for everything yourselves or will any family members be contributing?

 If either of your parents plan to contribute you will need to know the exact amount in order to factor it into your budget.
 When starting out, keep in mind that approximately 50% of your budget will go towards your venue, catering, rentals, and planner/designer, combined.